 You cannot be a worker’s union and simultaneously campaign against full democratic rights.
 Both are cornerstones of democracy.
-Simply put, the GMB is another wing of the campaign to Bring Back the Great British Empire.
+Simply put, the GMB works as if a wing of the campaign to Bring Back the Great British Empire.

 The GMB shifts the blame

 If the strike should have been about anything, it ought to have been about usurping the executive of the GMB for dereliction of duty and false representation.

 In all her ranting and raving about equal pay in Glasgow not once did Wolfson remind the women losing two days wages that the GMB had sold them down the river on that very goal.
 Whenever equal pay is raised the GMB gets it wrong.
 The union is suing its former lawyers, Digby Brown, over the firm’s advice in North Lanarkshire’s equal pay dispute.
 That claim will drag on for many months placing claimants at a disadvantage.

 The GMB did its best to give the impression that Glasgow’s SNP run-council is obstructing a manifesto promise to settle 12,000 outstanding pay claims.
 “There had been 21 meetings this year but no meaningful progress”.
 Meaningful is Wolfson’s personal opinion, an odd one set against a guaranteed resolution by the end of 2018.
 You wonder how easy the GMB made agreement of complicated detail reassessing grades.